InVaLiD-github/vehicle_pads/README.md

 REQUIRES A DARKRP DERIVED GAMEMODE!

+SAVE YOUR PADS IN CONSOLE WITH THE COMMAND 'ipm_save'!

 Originally designed by me for tie fighters in a SWRP server, I've edited it to work for nearly any vehicle and also made this GitHub for it.